 1. What is the fuss about Account Reconciliation?

-take for granted that the data input into the General Ledger, Sub-Ledgers, transactional modules, or even a data warehouse, are accurate or fall within an "acceptable"
+Also, many companies take for granted that the data input into the General Ledger, Sub-Ledgers, transactional modules, or even a data warehouse, are accurate or fall within an "acceptable" tolerance.
+Of

 1. There are multiple critical elements to the Account Reconciliation process, which should serve to prioritize this key control:

-Compliance Regulations: The Sarbanes-Oxley Act for Disclosure, Certification and Assessment controls has made data accuracy to the transactional detail critical to ensure
+Compliance Regulations: The Sarbanes-Oxley Act for Disclosure, Certification and Assessment controls has made data accuracy to the transactional detail critical to ensure compliance.

 2. How do you streamline your Account Reconciliation process?